epcosta17/hackathon/backend/INTEGRATION_COMPLETE.md

 - These provide better accuracy, speaker diarization, and no local setup

 ### If You Need WhisperX:
-- Use Linux/WSL environment
+- Install directly on macOS using Homebrew (see instructions above)
-- Or reach out for help with Windows setup
+- macOS provides excellent support for WhisperX
-- Or I can help integrate alternative transcription services
+- Apple Silicon Macs get automatic GPU acceleration via MPS

 ## Testing